meetalva/alva-design/docs/guides/create-library.md

 On its own TypeScript won't do much, we have to configure it.
 Let' create a `tsconfig.json` for this.
 The configuration values required for Alva to work correctly are highlighted below.

+Copy the following code and paste it into `tsconfig.json`.

 ```js{4-6}
 // tsconfig.json